 Additionally, it’s now written in the law that a person must be able to unsubscribe from your list if they wish to.
 Thus, you should never think of making this action more difficult than it should be.

-When all these points are pondered upon, you will be positively surprised with how your subscription process will be better.
+When all these points are pondered upon, you will be positively surprised by how your subscription process will be better, as a result of which you will stop losing customers.